Why Teach At A Community College?

 About 8 years ago, after over a quarter-century in industry, I left corporate for academics.
-At the time, I had two bachelors (finance and economics) and a masters (computer science) and my industry career was wholly focused on technology and software engineering.
-In deciding to move to academics, given I didn’t have a PhD, my only academic career option was a community college (only masters required).
-I quickly got a job at the local college; however, as an obsessive, somewhat neurotic, over-achiever, I immediately applied to the nearest PhD program.
+At the time, I had two bachelor’s degrees (finance and economics) and a master’s degree (computer science), and my industry career was wholly focused on technology and software engineering.
+In deciding to move to academics, given I didn’t have a PhD, my only academic career option was a community college (only a master’s is required).
+I quickly got a job at the local college; however, as an obsessive, somewhat neurotic, overachiever, I immediately applied to the nearest PhD program.
 I was accepted, worked full-time, went to school full-time, and graduated 4.5 years later with a PhD in computer science, with a concentration in artificial intelligence and machine learning.

 The closer I got to graduation, the questions began.